Cov-ComSec/Cov-ComSec.github.io/content/posts/metasploit/index.md

 - [Presentation Slides](metasploit.pdf)

 {{< admonition tip >}}
 In the examples, I run exploits against Metasploitable 2 (a deliberately vulnerable VM).
-You are able to download it [here.](https://sourceforge.net/projects/metasploitable/files/Metasploitable2/)
+You can download it [here](https://sourceforge.net/projects/metasploitable/files/Metasploitable2/).
 {{< /admonition >}}

 ## What is Metasploit?